What Is The Least Common Multiple Of 6 And 12

 Simplify Before Calculating

 Before jumping into LCM calculations, simplify the numbers if possible.
-For example, if you need to find the LCM of 12 and 18, notice that both numbers are divisible by 6.
+Here's one way to look at it: if you need to find the LCM of 12 and 18, notice that both numbers are divisible by 6.
 Divide both by 6 to get 2 and 3.
 The LCM of 2 and 3 is 6.
 Then multiply this result by the common factor you divided out earlier (6) to get the LCM of the original numbers: 6 * 6 = 36.

 Use Prime Factorization for Complex Numbers

 When dealing with larger or more complex numbers, the prime factorization method is generally more efficient.
 Break down each number into its prime factors, and then take the highest power of each prime factor that appears in any of the numbers.
-For instance, if finding the LCM of 72 and 96:
+To give you an idea, if finding the LCM of 72 and 96:

 • 72 = 2<sup>3</sup> x 3<sup>2</sup>